-If you are looking for a hike that you can take the whole family on, one of the most famous waterfalls in all of Oregon is known as Toketee Falls and it's calling your name this weekend.
+If you are looking for an Oregon waterfall hike that you can take the whole family on, one of the most famous waterfalls in all of Oregon is known as Toketee Falls and it's calling your name this weekend.
 Aptly named, Toketee is the Chinook word for “graceful”

 This kid-friendly comes in at just under a mile, and you'll find the back trail located near Glide, which is near Roseburg in Southern Oregon.
 The trail is primarily used for hiking, nature trips, and birding and is accessible year-round and is part of the Umpqua National Forest.

 At the end of the short hike you'll find the observation platform, which offers stunning views of the gorgeous waterfall:

 The North Umpqua River has carved a sinuous gorge out of the lava flow, resulting in a waterfall of 113 feet in height – a 28-foot upper tier that plunges into a pool flanked by a deep alcove, followed by two stepped falls and an 85-foot plunge into a large pool.

 At the trailhead, the wooden 12-foot diameter Toketee Pipeline is passed, which diverts much of the volume of the North Umpqua River to a powerhouse downstream.
 This artificial taming of the river allows the waterfall to flow in an extremely consistent manor all year long.

 You will also come across other beautiful falls along your hike.

 The Umpqua National Forest has many hiking trails leading to other beautiful waterfalls like Watson Falls and Clearwater Falls.
 The North Umpqua Trail is a popular option that offers a multi-day hike through the forest to other creek-fed waterfalls with stunning views of the river and surrounding landscape.